 - Next, click the Previous Exports tab along the top of the export page to view your export status and other details.
 Once the export is complete, the exported data will be available in QuickBooks Online.

 - If there was a problem with your export, the export will display that it has failed.
-You will also see the View and Retry icons.
+You will also see the View and Retry icons, as well as an option to Remove Failed Records.

-- Click the View icon to see export details including what data failed to import and why it failed (usually a mismatched item).
+- Click the View icon to see export details including what data failed to export and why it failed (usually a mismatched item).

 - Hourly and project time show up on the weekly timesheet in your QuickBooks Online account, while expenses imported into QuickBooks Online show up as bills.